Quantum Variational Activation Functions Empower Kolmogorov-Arnold Networks: Results

 As demonstrated in \cref{tab:combined_performance}, HQKAN achieves competitive accuracy with an order-of-magnitude reduction in parameters.
 For example, on CIFAR-100, HQKAN attains a top-5 accuracy of 70.6\% using only 32,636 parameters, compared to 86,948 and 384,000 required by MLP and KAN models, respectively.
 On CIFAR-10, HQKAN not only outperforms both MLP and KAN in top-1 and top-5 accuracy but does so with the fewest parameters (14,370).
 This result underscores the practicality of HQKAN for memory- and compute-constrained environments.

 Together, these results validate the efficacy and versatility of QKANs and HQKANs across classification tasks of varying complexity.
-They demonstrate that QVAFs, particularly in the single-qubit data re-uploading circuit, DARUAN, provide an expressive, scalable, and hardware-efficient approach to deep learning.
+They demonstrate that QVAFs, particularly the single-qubit data re-uploading circuit DARUAN, provide an expressive, scalable, and parameter-efficient quantum-inspired approach to deep learning.

 We further evaluate the generative modeling capability of QKANs by integrating them into autoregressive language models, specifically the GPT-2 architecture.
 For preliminary testing, we utilize an open-source \texttt{kan-gpt} module \citep{GANESH2024KANGPT}.
 In this approach, we replace all the linear layers within the transformer blocks with HQKANs we introduced earlier in classification tasks to address the scaling problem in KANs architecture.
 Subsequently, we pretrain the resulting models on the WebText dataset \citep{webtext}.